Quick Facts: Earning an Ed.D. in Maryland

 The Maryland State Department of Education (MSDE) handles certification for public school teachers, administrators, and specialists in public schools.
 Administrative and supervisory certification areas include:

-- Superintendent (i.e. Superintendent I & II)
+- Superintendent I & II

 - Library Media Administrator

-- Supervisor of Guidance
+- Supervisor of School Counseling

 - Supervisor of School Psychological Services